vega/altair/doc/getting_started/overview.rst

 of simple to sophisticated plots and visualizations can be created using a relatively concise grammar.

+This documentation serves as the main reference for learning about Altair, and additional learning material and tutorials can be found in the :ref:`learning-resources` section.

 .. _Vega: http://vega.github.io/vega
 .. _Vega-Lite: http://vega.github.io/vega-lite